MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-TransportConfig.md

 ### -AddressBookPolicyRoutingEnabled
 The AddressBookPolicyRoutingEnabled parameter controls how recipients are resolved in an organization that uses address book policies to create separate virtual organizations within the same Exchange organization.
 Specifically, the global address list (GAL) that's specified in the user's address book policy controls how recipients are resolved.
 When the value of this parameter is $true, users that are assigned different GALs appear as external recipients.
 When the value of this parameter is $false, users that are assigned different GALs appear as internal recipients.

 The default value is $false.
 Note that this parameter has no effect if your organization doesn't use address book policies, or if the address book policy routing agent isn't installed and enabled.
 Also note that changing the value of this parameter may take up to 30 minutes to take effect.
-For more information about address book policies, see Address book policies in Exchange 2016.
+For more information about address book policies, see Address book policies (https://technet.microsoft.com/library/hh529948.aspx).

 ```yaml
 Type: $true | $false